Woman and man viciously attacked by two dogs in two separate incidents minutes apart

 HRPS was able to find and contain the dogs soon after the second incident.

-The dogs' owner soon showed up on scene and collected the dogs.
+The dogs' owner showed up to the scene shortly after and collected them.

 Although the attacks were serious, the Oakville and Milton Humane Society (OMHS) did not take the dogs away.
-They would only be able to do so if the dogs were voluntarily given up or left unattended after OMHS' arrival.
+They would only be able to do so if the dogs were voluntarily given up or left unattended when OMHS' arrived on scene.

 No charges have been laid; an investigation is being conducted by OMHS.